-Hannah received a BA from the University of Pennsylvania, an MA from Loyola Marymount University, and a PhD in English and Creative Writing from the University of Southern Mississippi's Center for Writers.
-She is currently working toward her MFA at the University of California, Irvine, where she teaches first-year writing and poetry workshops, and helps direct the MFA reading series.
-Editor-in-chief of Tinderbox Poetry Journal, and formerly an Associate Editor for Mississippi Review, she also serves as an Assistant Poetry Editor for Memorious: A Journal of New Verse and Fiction, and reads for Ploughshares.
+Hannah received a BA from the University of Pennsylvania, an MA from Loyola Marymount University, an MFA from the University of California-Irvine, and a PhD in English and creative writing from the University of Southern Mississippi's Center for Writers.
+She is currently a visiting assistant professor of creative writing at Missouri Southern State University.
+Editor-in-chief of Tinderbox Poetry Journal, she also serves as an Assistant Poetry Editor for Memorious: A Journal of New Verse and Fiction.

 Hannah Dow is the author of Rosarium (Acre Books, 2018) and the chapbook, Options for Penance (dancing girl press, 2017).
 Her poems have appeared or are forthcoming in such publications as Shenandoah, Yemassee, Image, Pleiades, The Southern Review, Ninth Letter, The Cincinnati Review, and The Journal, among others.
 She received the 2019 cream city review Summer Prize for Poetry, judged by Aimee Nezhukumatathil.